 Credit Term Example

 A common credit term for credit sales is: 2%/Net 10, or Net 30.
 Which means that the total payback amount is due in 30 days, but if a customer pays in 10 days instead of 30, they will get a 2% discount on the balance due.
 To put it in a real scenario, assume a business sold $5,000 worth of goods.
 This business offers a credit term of 4%/Net 10, Net 30, meaning you have 30 days to pay back the initial $5,000 amount.
-However, if the invoice is paid in 10 days (or prior), the balance due of the invoice is reduced by 4%, so balance due is $4,800.
+However, if the invoice is paid within 10 days (or earlier), the balance due on the invoice is reduced by 4%, resulting in a balance due of $4,800.